Chart Color Schemes

 Kingsgrove (South) - Bardwell Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kingsgrove South - Bardwell Park has a high level of cultural diversity, with 40.3% of its population born overseas and 54.8% speaking a language other than English at home.
-Christianity is the predominant religion in Kingsgrove South - Bardwell Park, comprising 62.3% of the population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups are Chinese (16.6%), Greek (16.3%), and Other (13.5%).
+Kingsgrove (South) - Bardwell Park scores highly on cultural diversity, with 40.3% of its population born overseas and 54.8% speaking a language other than English at home.
+The main religion in Kingsgrove (South) - Bardwell Park is Christianity, which makes up 62.3% of the population, compared to 49.2% across Greater Sydney.

 Frequently Asked Questions - Diversity